Daniel Romalotti: Storylines

 However, Kevin's brother and lawyer, Michael Baldwin, had the charges against them dropped.
 All of this commotion caused Daniel and Lily to end their marriage.
 Lily then began a relationship with Cane, while Daniel soon began a flirtation with A.D.A.
 Heather Stevens, after she began to show her more sensitive side, which was a big deal considering that she was attempting to prosecute him, Kevin and Amber.
 She also managed to send his mother to prison for extortion, although she was released after two months.
 After Daniel threw Heather a party to cheer her up in the midst of her court cases, and he and a drunken Amber had sex.

 Since the encounter made their living together awkward, Amber moved out.
 However, the two were unable to stay away from each other, and they had sex again, which ended with Daniel discovering that Amber had kept some of the stolen money that they got from Plum.
 Although she tried to convince him and Kevin to keep it, they decided to burn it.
 Daniel then got Amber a job at his mom, Nicholas Newman, Jack Abbott, and Sharon Newman's new magazine Restless Style.
 While at the launch party for the magazine, Amber helped convince Daniel to mend the rift between him and his father, Danny Romalotti, who came to perform at the event.
 He and Amber then began an actual relationship.
 Daniel's father offered him a job on his tour as an assistant photographer, which Daniel accepted.

 Daniel returned home on July 10, 2008, and he found out from his girlfriend, Amber, that his mother, Phyllis Summers Newman, had been trying to break them up by making Amber believe that Daniel had been cheating on her.
-Soon after, she informed him that she slept with Adrian Korbel out of inadequacy, whereupon he angrily and suddenly broke up with her and left her apartment, much to her devastation.
+Soon after, she informed him that she had sex with Adrian Korbel out of inadequacy, whereupon he angrily and suddenly broke up with her and left her apartment, much to her devastation.
 He struggled to get over the break-up via rebound dates with Colleen Carlton.
 On October 15, 2008, Amber and Daniel got back together.